 Proving someone was negligent in a premises liability case is not as easy as you may think.
 You have to show that the property owner knew about the dangerous situation, or they had reasonable time to discover it.
 Only then are they liable for your injuries.
 However, if they can show that you also contributed to the dangerous situation in some way, then they may follow through with something called contributory negligence, which could put the liability back on you.
 So, if you have been injured on someone else’s property, you cannot expect just to get money.
 It doesn’t work this way.
 You need an experienced attorney representing you.

 The Bandas Law Firm is here for you when you or a loved one has been injured in a premises liability case.
 We will look out for your rights throughout the claim if we determine that you do have a case in the first place.
 The only way to get started, though, is for you to get in touch with us as soon as possible after your injury.
-Fill out our online contact form and we will reach out to you as soon as possible.
-You can also call us at 855-427-3332.
 We will provide you with a free case evaluation to determine if you do have a premises liability claim to make against a property owner.

 Bandas Law Firm is a leading personal injury law firm in Corpus Christi, Texas that serves all of South Texas.
 Our law firm specializes in practice areas such as car accidents, truck accidents, oil field accidents and railroad cancer lawsuits.
 To schedule a consultation with one of our practicing attorneys, please give us a call at (361) 222-2222 or complete our inquiry contact form.